artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/OLD_Lab2/README.md

 Answer the following questions for the Single-Cycle Processor:

 a.
-Simulate the program cycle-by-cycle and stop when the first ```beq``` instruction is executing.
+Simulate the program cycle-by-cycle and stop when the ```beq``` instruction is executing.
 Explain the values of each of the data/control signals obtained in the simulation.

-b.
-Then, modify the ```x1``` register initialization to 0x7, and analyze the first ```beq``` instruction execution.
-Explain the values of each of the data/control signals obtained in the simulation.

-c.
-Explain the differences observed between the two cases.

 ---